Kaholo/kaholo-plugin-aws-ec2/README.md

 Instance Type determines types and quantities of compute resources are available to the instance, including CPU, RAM, GPU, disk and network bandwidth.
 It also determines the cost of the instance.
 For example, `t4g.large` instances have 2 vCPU of Arm-based AWS Graviton2 processors and 8 GB RAM.
 Not all instance types are available in all regions.
 See the [AWS Website](https://aws.amazon.com/ec2/instance-types/) for more details about instance types.

 ## Method: Modify Instance Attribute
+This method modifies an assortment of instance attributes as described regarding AWS CLI documentation for [modify-instance-attribute](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/modify-instance-attribute.html).
+Two common uses of this method are to enable/disable Termination Protection (DisableApiTermination) and Source-Destination checking (SourceDestCheck) for instances that are routers/firewalls/VPN endpoints, etc.

 ### Parameter: Region
 The AWS geographical region where instance(s) will be described.
 This parameter has an autocomplete function so you may select the region using either the CLI-type ID string, for example `ap-southeast-1`, or the user-friendly location, e.g. "Asia Pacific (Singapore)".
 If using the code layer, use the CLI-type ID string.

 ### Parameter: Instance IDs
+One or more specific Instance IDs to describe, as text entered one per line, e.g.

+    i-0256a126b3eefa9c2
+    i-005cde82b1e6f579a

+If using the code layer, provide the list as an array of strings instead.

 ### Parameter: Attribute
+Select in the drop-down from the list of attributes available for modification by this method.

 ### Parameter: Attribute Value
+The new value of the attribute.
+Text "true" and "false" are automatically converted to boolean `true` and `false` for attributes requiring boolean values.

 ### Parameter: Dry Run
+If enabled, this tests the modification request with AWS to check for potential errors without actually modifying the attribute.

 ## Method: Describe Key Pairs
 This method describes all existing Key Pairs.
 Key Pairs are a paired set of either RSA or ED25519 public/private encryption keys used to control SSH access and decrypt Windows passwords.
 The private key is held by an individual user and the public key is held by AWS.
 The pair is given a user-friendly name, `KeyName`, which is used in key-related methods of this plugin.